cibere/flogin/docs/search_handlers.rst

 Caching
 -------
 If your results are predicable and don't change much, a great option is to cache the results to make response times just that much faster.
-Additionally, if web requests are involved, the ``ignore_cancellation_requests`` :class:`~flogin.plugin.Plugin` option combined with cached search handlers can help reduce the amount of web requests that are made.
+Additionally, if web requests are involved, the ``ignore_cancellation_requests`` parameter in :class:`~flogin.plugin.Plugin` combined with cached search handlers can help reduce the amount of web requests that are made.
 For this, a :ref:`caching module <caching_reference>` is provided.
 Here is a quick walkthrough:

 There are 3 provided decorators: